Propulsion & Future Fuels 2019 - Final Programme

 Digitalization@Marine: Unlocking Business results with IoT

-Patrick Mueller, Product Manager for Automation and Digitalization, Siemens
+Patrick Mueller, Product Manager for Automation and Digitalisation, Siemens

 IMO 2020 compliance: the changes, choices and challenges involved in fuel selection

 ExxonMobil will share its insights into how the marine industry is preparing for the International Maritime

 Organization’s (IMO) global 0.50% sulphur cap and the fuel challenges that lay ahead.
 Fuel selection and